contiamo/restful-react/README.md

   restful-react import --file myspec.yaml --output mybettercomponents.tsx --transformer path/to/my-transformer.js
 ```

-The function specified in `--transformer` is pure: it imports your `--file`, transforms it, and passes the augmented OpenAPI specification to restful-react's generator.
+The function specified in `--transformer` is pure: it imports your `--file`, transforms it, and passes the augmented OpenAPI specification to `restful-react`'s generator.
 Here's how it can be used:

 ```ts
 // /path/to/my-transformer.js